Gomshall to Guildford walk

 - Continuing on the main route, with a two-armed footpath post on your left, turn right on the Downs Link bridleway, your direction 255°

 - In 345 metres ignore a stile and footpath off to the right and continue downhill on a left bend with the main path, your direction 200°.
 Visible ahead of you are the outskirts of Shalford village.

 - In 345 metres, amid more potential mud, you pass Southlands with its horses on your left and come down to a car road.
 Cross it to continue ahead along a tarmac road, Tannery Lane, signposted Downs Link, your direction 225°.

-- In 20 metres by a Downs Link post, go up left on a tarmac path towards a pair of houses where you turn right.
+- [10A] The Chinthurst Hill Tower option rejoins here .
+In 20 metres by a Downs Link post, go up left on a tarmac path towards a pair of houses where you turn right.
 In 40 metres cross Drodges Close to continue on the tarmac path to the left of the phonebox, parallel to the road below you on the right.

-- In 80 metres go down to the left of the bridge and in 20 metres fork right to go over a mini-bridge which is below and to the left of the main bridge.
+- In 80 metres head down to the left of the bridge and in 20 metres fork right to go over a pedestrian mini-bridge which is below and to the left of the main road bridge.

 - [*] You come to a path T-junction.
 Go right, under the main bridge on a clear path, your direction 330°, with industrial buildings on your right and the River Wey on your left.

-- Turn right on the pavement of this A road and in 35 metres cross the bridge over the river.
+- The Main route : At the junction with the A281, turn right on the pavement of this A road and in 35 metres cross the bridge over the river.
 After 80 metres, with Somerswey Cul-de-Sac on your right, cross the road.
 10 metres beyond a red brick wall on the left, turn left on a signed path, through a strip of woodland, with the river down below on your left, your direction 310°.